 As of the 1st January 2020 exhibits for which permission to show (PTS) following surgical intervention has been requested will no longer be published in the Breed Record Supplement and instead will be detailed in BHCPs, and a yearly report will be collated for the BHC.
-In the past five years no PTS have been granted for the Miniature Wire Haired Dachshund (not including neutering or caesarean).
+In the past five years three PTS have been granted for the Long Haired Dachshund (not including neutering or caesarean), with these being for removal of tooth/ teeth.